Drama and Theatre

 We have two Drama studio/rehearsal spaces and the use of the MEC hall with stage, lighting and sound.
 Every year we produce at least one large scale production; recent productions include ‘The Lion the Witch and the Wardrobe’, ‘School of Rock’, ‘Wendy and Peter’, ‘High School Musical’, ‘Into The Woods’, and ‘We Will Rock You!’.
 Every year we provide other extra-curricular activities such as the National Theatre Connections programme and the Shakespeare Festival.
 There are theatre trips throughout year, including to the RST, Stratford and the National Theatre, London.

 Key Stage 3 (Years 7, 8, 9)

-Students in Years 7-9 take part in one drama lesson per week.
+Students in Years 7-9 take part in one Drama lesson per week.
 They are taught in form groups.
-Students engage with a range of topics at KS3, exploring a range of theatrical styles, as well as learning about production roles including lighting and sound design, costume and properties and stage management.
+Students engage with a range of topics at KS3, exploring a range of theatrical styles, as well as learning about production in live theatre.
 They will be expected to create performances to show their practical understanding and reflect on the work they have completed.
 At the end of each unit there is a performance of best work to mark and reward progress made.

-- Year 7: Foundation Skills, Melodrama, Mime and Movement, Greek Theatre, Text Work, Storytelling (fairytales).
+- Year 7: Foundation Skills, Melodrama, Mime and Movement, Greek Theatre, Text Work, and live theatre.

-- Year 8: Issue Based Drama, Physical Theatre, Shakespeare, Curious Incident and Frantic Assembly, Texts in Practice, Creating Theatre and Improvisation.
+- Year 8: Issue Based Drama, Physical Theatre, Shakespeare, Curious Incident and Frantic Assembly, Texts in Practice, and Live Theatre.

-- Year 9: Modern Play, Conflict and Stage Fighting, Devising Theatre, in term 5 and 6 students begin their GCSE courses.
+- Year 9: Modern Play, Conflict and Stage Fighting, Devising Theatre, live theatre, in term 5 and 6 students begin their GCSE courses.